Warning: Division by zero in /www/htdocs/w00b9098/relaunch-2018/content/themes/imd/lib/rah/template-tags.php on line 17

 Her work has been presented in contemporary music festivals (Huddersfield Contemporary Music Festival in the UK, musikprotokoll Graz/Austria, Festival Blurred Edges in Hamburg, El Nicho in Mexico, Tectonics Festival in Glasgow/Adelaide/Athens and Ultima – Oslo Contemporary Music Festival) as well as in improvised music and sound art festivals (Konfrontationen in Nickelsdorf/Austria, No Idea Festival in Austin/Texas and Festival de Arte Sonoro TSONAMI in Santiago de Chile).

 As an improviser, she has released two CDs, Remoto and Marne/Seine on the French experimental music label Potlatch.
 She is also heard on the CD box-set of various compositions by Jakob Ullmann, Fremde Zeit Addendum.
-In spring 2018, the same label, Edition RZ, will release a double CD with two solo pieces by Jakob Ullmann, Solo II and Müntzers stern, composed especially for her.
+In April 2018, the same label, Edition RZ, released a double CD with two solo pieces by Jakob Ullmann, Solo II and Müntzers stern, composed especially for her.

 After 2018 Dafne Vicente-Sandoval returns to Darmstadt to take over the Bassoon Studio.